About me

 I also developed several small personal websites using HTML, CSS, JavaScript, PHP, JQuery and Bootstrap.
 They're no longer online.
 I created:

-Our World In Data: If you want to know the real state of the world today, this website is much closer to the reality of it than the mainstream media.
+Our World In Data: If you want to know about the world, this website is much closer to reality than the mainstream media.

 Lulie Tanett: Epistemology (Karl Popper, David Deutsch and others).